kjac/FormEditor/Tutorials/RatingsPartTwo.md

 - The field inherits `FieldWithFieldValues`, which gives us both multiple field values and field value statistics.
 - The constructor initializes the field values with the values required to render the five stars ("5", "4", "3", "2" and "1").
 - The `Type` property must return the field type - in this case *my.rating.advanced*.
 - `MultipleValuesPerEntry` is set to `false` to tell the form submission statistics that each submission of the field can only yield one value in the statistics.
+This is primarily used when displaying the form submission statistics in backend.

 ### Step 2: Add the field icon
-Download the icon below and save it to */App_Plugins/FormEditor/editor/fields/* (notice it's named after our field type).
+Download the icon below and save it to */App_Plugins/FormEditor/editor/fields/*.

 ![Advanced field icon](img/RatingsPartTwo/my.rating.advanced.png)